 Still, Using your own website, blog, or landing page will mean you also get to secure registrations on those pages, too.
 This will make it much simpler to gain other valuable analytics.
 You would hate to be blind to where your audience is coming from, right?
 Knowing the source of your viewers is crucial to making sure you always have more in the future.

-Moreover, when your webinar is done, you may find that many viewers become customers right away.
+Moreover, when your event is done, you may find that many viewers become potential customers right away.
 You don’t want to lose any of those buyers because they didn’t make the trip from the third-party page back to your own website.

 9. Archive Content

-A way to make sure individuals can always view old webinar is with an easily accessed content library.
-This would be a virtual source for all the webinars you have ever hosted.
+A way to make sure individuals can always view old webinars is with an easily accessed content library.
+This would be a virtual source for every event you have ever hosted.
 Webinar software these days are often designed to make these libraries easy for both you and your audience.